jarun/imgp/README.md

 `imgp` intends to be a stronger replacement of the Nautilus Image Converter extension, not tied to any file manager and way faster.
 On desktop environments (like Xfce or LxQt) which do not integrate Nautilus, `imgp` will save your day.

+*Love smart and efficient terminal utilities?
+Explore my repositories.
+Buy me a cup of coffee if they help you.*

 <p align="center">
 <a href="https://saythanks.io/to/jarun"><img src="https://img.shields.io/badge/say-thanks!-ff69b4.svg" /></a>
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RMLTQ76JSXJ4Q"><img src="https://img.shields.io/badge/Donate-$5-green.svg" alt="Donate via PayPal!" /></a>